Redemptorists

-The Redemptorists officially named the Congregation of the Most Holy Redeemer (Congregatio Sanctissimi Redemptoris), abbreviated CSsR, is a Catholic clerical religious congregation of pontifical right for men (priests and brothers).
+The Redemptorists, officially named the Congregation of the Most Holy Redeemer (Congregatio Sanctissimi Redemptoris), abbreviated CSsR, is a Catholic clerical religious congregation of pontifical right for men (priests and brothers).
 It was founded by Alphonsus Liguori at Scala, Italy, for the purpose of labouring among the neglected country people around Naples.
 It is dedicated to missionary work and they minister in more than 100 countries.
 Members of the congregation are Catholic priests and consecrated religious brothers.

 The Redemptorists are especially dedicated to Our Lady of Perpetual Help and were appointed by Pope Pius IX in 1865 as both custodians and missionaries of the icon of that title, which is enshrined at the Redemptorist Church of St. Alphonsus Liguori in Rome.
 Many Redemptorist churches are dedicated to her under that title.

-However, the Patroness of the Congregation is the Blessed Virgin Mary under the title "Immaculate Conception," of which St. Alphonsus was the strong propogater even before Marian Dogma was officially promulgated.
+However, the Patroness of the Congregation is the Blessed Virgin Mary under the title "Immaculate Conception", of which St. Alphonsus was a strong propagator even before Marian Dogma was officially promulgated.

 Foundation and development

 Alphonsus Liguori was deeply moved by the plight of the poor living in Naples and the surrounding area and established his community with the aim of providing spiritual nourishment.
 Amongst his companions was Gerard Majella.
 In 1748 Alphonsus petitioned Pope Benedict XIV, to allow him to establish a congregation to minister to the poor in the area around Naples.
-Benedict agreed and the congregation was formed in November 9, 1732.
+Benedict agreed and the congregation was formed on November 9, 1732.

 Within ten years of its foundation, communities had been established at Nocera, Ciorani, Iliceto, and Caposele.
 Due to political complications, there was an initial difficulty with the houses in the Papal States being separated from those in the Kingdom of Naples, but this was overcome in 1793 and the congregation soon opened houses in Sicily and other parts of southern Italy.

 The congregation was soon to move beyond the borders of present-day Italy.
 In 1785, two Austrians, Clemens Maria Hofbauer and Thaddeus Hübl, joined the Redemptorists.
 In 1786 Hofbauer and Hübl went to Warsaw, Poland where the papal nuncio gave them responsibility for the parish of Saint Benno in the New Town; their mission thrived until the community was expelled in 1808.
 In 1793, Hofbauer turned his sights on establishing communities in Germanic lands.
 Soon houses were opened in the south at Jestetten, Triberg im Schwarzwald, and Babenhausen.
 In 1818, a house was established in Switzerland at the abandoned Carthusian monastery in La Valsainte.